renovatebot/renovate/lib/modules/datasource/sbt-plugin/readme.md

 This datasource finds SBT plugin updates from Maven repositories.

+By default, Renovate:

+1. Checks `https://repo1.maven.org/maven2/` for SBT plugins
+1. If the above URL returns no results, then Renovate tries the _legacy_ URL: `https://repo.scala-sbt.org/scalasbt/sbt-plugin-releases`

-By default, Renovate checks <https://repo1.maven.org/maven2/> for SBT plugins, and then falls back to the legacy URL <https://repo.scala-sbt.org/scalasbt/sbt-plugin-releases>.
-You can override this behavior by overriding the `registryUrls` setting.
+You can override the default behavior with the `registryUrls` config option.
 For example:

 ```json
 {